panagiotis-thiv/FutureTect/README.md

 **FutureTect** is a prototype tool designed to help users plan sustainable, eco-friendly, and cost-effective housing solutions.
 The tool gathers key information from users, including location, number of people in the household, wall-to-window ratio, insulation quality, and other basic building characteristics.
 Based on this data, it provides insightful predictions and recommendations to help users make informed decisions.

-At the end of the hackathon, the tool focuses on delivering key data points like energy-saving potential, carbon emissions, water usage, and more, helping users make informed choices for a sustainable future.
+By the end of the hackathon, the tool was capable of delivering key data points like energy-saving potential, carbon emissions, water usage, and more, helping users make informed choices for a sustainable future.

 ---